mbKirby/mbKirby.github.io/README.md

 ### Source Code
 In the Databases section, I display my proficiency in database management and security through the MongoDB Python Module for the Grazioso Salvare web app.
-The following code excerpt exemplifies my ability in ensuring data integrity and secure handling.
+The following code excerpt exemplifies my ability to ensure data integrity and secure handling.
 [View the complete source code on GitHub](https://github.com/mbKirby/CS-340-Client-Server-Development)

 This code snippet showcases my attention to database security and data integrity.
 By implementing thorough data validation, I demonstrate my commitment to writing secure and reliable database interactions.
 ```